Seagate/cortx-experiments/REST-client-in-cpp/README.md

 ## Development

- - RestClient.hpp implements the restClient Class
+ - RestClient.hpp includes restClient Class defination.
+ - RestClient.cpp implements restClient class.
  - TestClient.cpp includes our main to test our class.
  - Socket Programming was used to create connection.